Jan3385/VoxaEngine/README.md

 # How To Run:

 > [!NOTE]
 > ImGui and poly2tri libraries are dynamically downloaded on build.
-Yours first build may take few minutes
+Your first build may take few minutes

 ## Windows 10/11